bitnami/containers/containers/rabbitmq/README.md

 ## Connecting a RabbitMQ node to a stats node

-### Step 1: Create a new network for the application and the database:
+### Step 1: Create a new network for the application:

 ```
 $ docker network create rabbitmq_network